 But whether a superstar or not, an athlete still competing as a professional and lending their personal gravitas to a gambling venture was something new.

 Sure, Hard Rock is burgers and expensive jackets, too.
-But the Messi announcement was made at a casino property, and the Barcelona sniper can make the company buckets of revenue by luring fans to the blackjack table.
+But the Messi announcement was made at a casino property, and the former Barcelona sniper can make the company buckets of revenue by luring fans to the blackjack table.

 A recent study released by YouGov and SBC Americas asserted that 35% of 18-to-34-year-old bettors deemed celebrity endorsements as a key deciding factor on which companies to patronize.